awsdocs/amazon-fsx-lustre-user-guide/doc_source/monitoring_overview.md

 ## Monitoring with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

 You can monitor file systems using Amazon CloudWatch, which collects and processes raw data from Amazon FSx for Lustre into readable, near real\-time metrics\.
 These statistics are retained for a period of 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
 By default, Amazon FSx for Lustre metric data is automatically sent to CloudWatch at 1\-minute periods\.
-For more information about CloudWatch, see [What Are Amazon CloudWatch, Amazon CloudWatch Events, and Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.
+For more information about CloudWatch, see [What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

 As with Amazon EFS, Amazon S3, and Amazon EBS, Amazon FSx for Lustre CloudWatch metrics are reported as raw *Bytes*\.
 Bytes are not rounded to either a decimal or binary multiple of the unit\.